troymessina/PhysicsArtOfModeling/_build/site/public/12SimpleHarmonicMoti-8201d1a0c263aa850caf0eca69666ae0.md

 :::

-[^32]:As long as there is no friction to reduce the mechanical energy of the mass.}
-[^33]:The argument to the cosine function is in radians, since the angular frequency is usually defined in radians per second.
+[^32]:The argument to the cosine function is in radians, since the angular frequency is usually defined in radians per second.
 The value of $\phi$ is constrained to be within that range, since the cosine function is periodic with a period $2\pi$.